kindaboringkvg/Can-ChatGPT-Predicts-Stock-Market-Price-Movements/README.md

-Certainly!
-Here's the updated README file description for your GitHub repository:

----

 # Research Paper: "Can ChatGPT Predict Indian Stock Market Price Movements?"

 This research paper explores the potential of ChatGPT in predicting price movements in the Indian stock market.